 While this means less visible accumulation on your upholstery, it also means that they’re more prone to matting.

 Regardless of whether your dog is longhaired or shorthaired, they will require regular grooming.
+And grooming is the one thing that will help reduce the burden on your vacuum cleaner.

 Getting a vacuum designed for picking up pet hair is a good investment.